WeblateOrg/weblate/docs/admin/config.rst

 .. deprecated:: 2.1
    This setting is no longer used, use :setting:`DATA_DIR` instead.

-Path where Weblate will store cloned VCS repositories.
+Path where Weblate will store the cloned VCS repositories.
 Defaults to :file:`repos` subdirectory.

 .. setting:: GITHUB_USERNAME